italankin/15Puzzle/docs/how-to-play.markdown

 ### 4.2.
 Hard

-In a hard mode the puzzle must be solved blindly - the player can see the numbers only on first move.
-After the first move is done, numbers disappear from field.
+In a hard mode the puzzle must be solved blindly - the player can see the numbers only the on first move.
+If any move is done, numbers disappear from field.

 To solve the puzzle, player must arrange numbers in their order, and then hit `check` button to check if they solved puzzle correctly.

 <p align="center"><img src="/assets/hard-check.gif" alt="Hard mode check" /></p>

-If you find intimidating playing the hard mode, `peek` button to the rescue.
+If you find intimidating playing the hard mode, `peek` button comes to the rescue.
 Press and hold the button to show numbers on tiles.

 <p align="center"><img src="/assets/hard-peek.gif" alt="Hard mode peek" /></p>